 If you have been watching my social media posts over the last few months, you know that I am expecting!
 I am feeling so blessed by so many sweet tweets and emails of congratulations from all of you who have been following along my journey for so long.
 I am also getting a TON of questions, and I have been meaning to write this post for a long time to give you all the details.
+So, today I decided it’s time to start writing this post before I actually have this baby.

 Here are the most frequently asked questions that I have been receiving from all of you!
 If you have any further questions, please ask them in the comments below, and I will be answering your questions!
 Also, please share any words of wisdom in the comments below for this soon-to-be-first-time working mom!